abodell/Library/README.md

 # Library
-Library to keep track of books you've read/plan on reading.
+Library web application in order to keep track of the books you have read or the ones you plan on reading in the future.
+Currently does not have a backend set up, so the books are stored in an array.